tobgu/qcache/README.rst

 * Other table formats in addition to CSV and JSON?
 * Break out all things dataframe into an own package and provide possibility to update and insert into dataframe based on predicate just like querying is done now.
 * Reduce docker images size.
-Perhaps by using the microconda image and use binary builds of pandas and numexpr to avoid all the dependencies that needs to be installed for compilation.
+Perhaps by using the tiny conda image and use binary builds of pandas and numexpr to avoid all the dependencies that needs to be installed for compilation.
+* Investigate type hints for pandas categorials on enum-like values to improve storage layout and filter speed.

 ************
 Contributing